The-SamminAter/lol-limewire/README.md

 ---

-I guess it's me seeing how far I can go with bash, as it's my favourite language.
-I find it interesting how it's possible to reach/do the same things in different languages, to an extent at least.
+I find malware (and how it works) interesting, and I guess this is me making a simple peice of malware, in bash.
+This shouldn't damage your computer or system in any way, but will (presuming it works) spread itself to ensure it gets ran.

-Now, bash is command-line language/interface, so it's not comparable to regular languages for practical every-day use, right?
-But, as R0wDrunner put perfectly, "your solutions are sometimes weird as fuck", and indeed, this is one of those (weird solutions).
+To quote R0wDrunner, "your solutions are sometimes weird as fuck", and indeed, this is one of those (weird solutions).

 ---

-I named this lol, limewire because the song is stuck in my head.
+I named this lol, limewire because the [song](https://www.youtube.com/watch?v=SAp0xO-LwFs) was/is stuck in my head.

 ## Stage 1
 Stage one pretty much replicates itself and makes sure that it gets ran